top of page

 "My child was just diagnosed as PDA."

-"I am a clinician & want to better recognize & support Autistic PDA clients."
+"I am a clinician & want to better recognize & support PDA Autistic clients."

 "I want to learn about PDA from a PDAer."